Art of Vitality

 Engaging and accessible yoga poses and qi gong practices

-In addition to the four weekends, you will be supported between the gatherings with group conference calls with Anna and James, a buddy relationship to anchor you in integrating new nurturing practices, and supportive material to assist you in attaining your vision of vitality for yourself.
+In addition to the four weekends, you will be supported between the gatherings with group Zoom calls with Anna and James, a buddy relationship to anchor you in integrating new nurturing practices, and supportive material to assist you in attaining your vision of vitality for yourself.

 Our registration process is as follows: Complete the application form here; upon review we will send you the registration link.